Under Armour’s strong numbers drowned out by investigation

-BALTIMORE (AP) — A strong quarter from Under Armour is being overshadowed by federal investigations into the company’s accounting practices.
+BALTIMORE (AP) — A strong quarter from Under Armour was overshadowed by federal investigations into the company’s accounting practices.

 The probe, first reported by The Wall Street Journal, is seeking information that would reveal whether the sports gear maker shifted sales from one quarter to another to make its financial standing appear healthier.